silveridev/ale-ecommerce/README.md

 1. Admin is able to access a private area with an email address and password (first admin already registered);
 2. Admin can manage the inventories;
 3. The server sends an email to the admin when it is about to terminate a product;
-4. Users will be warned when a finished product is available again;
-5. Admin is able to create and insert a new product;
+4. Admin is able to create and insert a new product;
-6. Product can be veiwed by categories;
+5. Product can be veiwed by categories;
-7. User is able to search items instantly;
+6. User is able to search items instantly;
-8. Test payment stripe API was added;
+7. Test payment stripe API was added;
-9. User can edit his/her profile;
+8. User can edit his/her profile;
-10. Every user has a dedicated cart;
+9. Every user has a dedicated cart;
-11. User is able to add and remove items from his/her cart
+10. User is able to add and remove items from his/her cart
-12. User has a encrypted password;
+11. User has a encrypted password;
-13. User is able to view purchase history;
+12. User is able to view purchase history;

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.